Skip to main content

 Installation and API Key Configuration

-Let's get LangChain installed and configured with at least one provider.
 I recommend starting with OpenAI since it is the most widely used, but the setup pattern is identical for all providers.
+The entire installation is one pip command.

 Installation commands